mys-lang/mys/docs/source/standard-library.rst

 The is no standard library part of the installation.
-Functionality classically in the standard library and functionality in third party packages are considered equally important and all installed automatically when listed as dependencies to your package.
+Functionality classically in the standard library and functionality in third party packages are considered equally important and are all downloaded/copied and built automatically when listed as dependencies to your package.

 Some packages
 ^^^^^^^^^^^^^